Adobestock 564249302 1920X1080

 With a history that dates back to the 1300s, Matfen Hall has its own Border Reiver legacy.
 West Matfen High Hall was purchased by Lancelot Fenwick in 1625 and later taken on by John Douglas in 1680.
 Both men are descendants of notorious Reiver families from either side of the border.

-There are Border Reiver families with the Fenwick name across Northumberland, and their names arise in many histories of battles and uprisings including the Rising
+There are Border Reiver families with the Fenwick name across Northumberland, and their names arise in many histories of battles and uprisings including the Rising of the North in 1569.

 Based in Lanarkshire in the Scottish lowlands, the powerful Douglas clan held considerable territory throughout the Northumbrian border region.
 In 1388 James Earl Douglas and his 4000-strong army invaded England, culminating in the Battle of Otterburn where he was killed by Harry Hotspur of the Percy family of Northumberland.